 You will be getting a comprehensive and reliable salary conversion.
 Get started by downloading a 100% free sample calculation.
 See for yourself how useful having the right data will be when relocating.

 Our salary calculations are primarily based on the largest database of prices in the world, which we compile and aggregate on Expatistan.com.
-The same data behind these salary calculations is used to power the analysis and tools of, among others, Lloyds TSB International, the Markets Research division of Deutsche Bank, and HSBC studies.
+The same data behind these salary calculations has been used to power some analysis and online tools of, among others, Lloyds TSB International, the Markets Research division of Deutsche Bank, and HSBC studies.

 To make sure that they are even more accurate than the data reported for free in Expatistan.com, we cross check and improve the information contained in our database of prices with public databases and cost-of-living indices published by reputable and trustworthy organizations, like the United Nations, the World Bank, and Eurostat.
 The result are up to date and comprehensive salary calculations.

-The price of a full salary calculation is only $49.
+The price of a full salary calculation is only $50 USD.

 There's nothing wrong about the salary calculations.
 Actually, for individual expats our salary calculations are more realistic than the ones offered by the big multinationals.